-Scuderia Ferrari are the longest serving team in Formula One, having raced in every single championship since the beginning in 1950.
+Scuderia Ferrari is the longest-serving team in Formula One, having raced in every championship since 1950.

 About Scuderia Ferrari

-The Scuderia Ferrari team was founded by Enzo Ferrari.
-In 1947, Ferrari began building their own cars and supplying their own engines.
+Enzo Ferrari founded the Scuderia Ferrari team.
+In 1947, Ferrari began building its cars and supplying its engines.
 Ferrari has supplied engines to many F1 teams throughout the years.
-As of 2022, Haas F1 Team and Alfa Romeo Racing use the Ferrari engines.
+As of 2022, the Haas F1 Team and Alfa Romeo Racing use Ferrari engines.

 The Italian Grand Prix in Monza is regarded as Scuderia Ferrari’s home race.
-Every year Monza is turned into a sea of red Ferrari fans awaiting their team’s victory.
-Scuderia Ferrari’s drivers have brought home an impressive 15 Drivers’ Championship.
-Tifosi is the name given the Scuderia Ferrari Formula 1 supporters.
-Ferrari are the longest serving and most successful Formula One team taking part in over 1000 Grand Prix and holding many world records in F1.
+Monza is turned into a sea of red Ferrari fans every year awaiting their team’s victory.
+Scuderia Ferrari’s drivers have brought home an impressive 15 Drivers’ Championships.
+Tifosi is the name given to the Scuderia Ferrari Formula 1 supporters.
+Ferrari is the longest-serving and most successful Formula One team, taking part in over 1000 Grand Prix and holding many world records in F1.

-In the past few years, Scuderia Ferrari has struggled to keep up with the big names of F1 such as Mercedes, Red Bull Racing and McLaren.
-However, 2022 has seen big improvements, with the team having their most successful year in two years.
+In the past few years, Scuderia Ferrari has struggled to keep up with the big names of F1, such as Mercedes, Red Bull Racing, and McLaren.
+However, 2022 has seen big improvements, with the team having its most successful year in two years.

 Ferrari 2022 F1 Car

 Ferrari F1-75 is Ferrari’s Formula One car for the 2022 season and it has performed very well in the season so far.
-Ferrari’s drivers Charles Leclerc and Carlos Sainz have been a very strong pairing winning Grand Prix and making podiums throughout the season.
-Ferrari’s newly designed car in accordance with changed regulations is named F1-75 to reflect the teams 75 years in the F1.
-Team principal, Mattia Binotto described the F1-75 as “aggressive” and “brave”.
-Some changes made to the car were the removal of pylons, the front and rear wheels and tyres were increased to 18″ and the addition of an innovative combustion engine.
+Ferrari’s drivers, Charles Leclerc and Carlos Sainz, have been a potent pairing, winning Grand Prix and making podiums throughout the season.
+By changing regulations, Ferrari’s newly designed car is named F1-75 to reflect the team’s 75 years in the F1.
+Team principal Mattia Binotto described the F1-75 as “aggressive” and “brave”.
+Some changes to the car were removing pylons, adding the front and rear wheels and tyres to 18″, and adding an innovative combustion engine.

 Ferrari F1 Drivers’ Champions

-With over 70 years in Formula 1, the team known as “The Prancing Horse” has had many drivers come through its ranks.
-Drivers Alberto Ascari, Juan Manuel Fangio, Mike Hawthorn, Phil Hill, John Surtees, Niki Lauda, Jody Scheckter, Michael Schumacher and Kimi Räikkönen had huge success with Ferrari, all winning at least one World Drivers’ Championship Title.
+With over 70 years in Formula 1, the “The Prancing Horse” team has had many drivers come through its ranks.
+Drivers Alberto Ascari, Juan Manuel Fangio, Mike Hawthorn, Phil Hill, John Surtees, Niki Lauda, Jody Scheckter, Michael Schumacher and Kimi Räikkönen had massive success with Ferrari, all winning at least one World Drivers’ Championship Title.

 Niki Lauda

 Niki Lauda won two Drivers’ Championships with Ferrari in 1975 and 1977.
-During his time with Scuderia Ferrari, Lauda suffered a terrible crash at Nürburgring in 1976 which nearly left him for dead.
-Lauda suffered desperate burns after his car burst into flames and the driver fell into a coma shortly after.
+During his time with Scuderia Ferrari, Lauda suffered a terrible crash at Nürburgring in 1976, which nearly left him for dead.
+Lauda suffered desperate burns after his car burst into flames, and the driver fell into a coma shortly after.
 Incredibly, Lauda returned to the 1976 F1 Championship six weeks later, only missing two races.
-Although, Lauda lost the Championship title to James Hunt by one point, he went on to win the Drivers and Constructors Championship the following year for his final season with Ferrari.
+Although Lauda lost the Championship title to James Hunt by one point, he won the Drivers and Constructors Championship the following year for his final season with Ferrari.

 Juan Manuel Fangio

-Juan Manuel Fangio was an Argentine Formula One driver who won the World Drivers’ Championship five times in his career, dominating the first 10 years of Formula One.
-He is the only driver to win the World Championship with four different Formula One teams, Alfa Romeo, Mercedes-Benz, Maserati and Scuderia Ferrari.
-Fangio was also the oldest driver in the majority of the Grand Prix’s he raced in, not starting his career until he was in his late 30s.
-Fangio only raced in seven Grand Prix races for Ferrari, winning five of them during his one season with the Italian team.
+Juan Manuel Fangio was an Argentine Formula One driver who won the World Drivers’ Championship five times, dominating the first 10 years of Formula One.
+He is the only driver to win the World Championship with four different Formula One teams: Alfa Romeo, Mercedes-Benz, Maserati and Scuderia Ferrari.
+Fangio was also the oldest driver in most of the Grand Prix he raced in, not starting his career until he was in his late 30s.
+Fangio only raced in seven Grand Prix races for Ferrari, winning five during his one season with the Italian team.

 Alberto Ascari

 Alberto Ascari was Ferrari’s first Formula 1 World Champion.
-Alberto Ascari was an Italian racing driver that not only competed in Formula One but also had a career in motorcycle racing before.
+He was an Italian racing driver who not only competed in Formula One but also had a career in motorcycle racing.
 Ascari won two consecutive World Championship titles in 1952 and 1953 for Scuderia Ferrari.
-Alberto Ascari is the first and last Italian to date to achieve such success in Ferrari and Formula 1.
+He is the first and last Italian to achieve such success in Ferrari and Formula 1.
 Ascari was Ferrari’s only back-to-back World Champion until Schumacher broke this record with his F1 Ferrari success from 2000-2003.

 Mike Hawthorn

-Mike Hawthorn was a British racing driver that joined Scuderia Ferrari in 1953.
-In his first season with the Italian Formula one team, Hawthorn placed first at the French Grand Prix and finished in fourth place in the Championship at the end of the season.
-In 1958, Hawthorn finally found victory winning his first World Championship in his career.
-Incredibly, Hawthorn only won one race in 1958 but because of his second place points and one victory he managed to gain enough to take home the title for Ferrari.
+Mike Hawthorn was a British racing driver who joined Scuderia Ferrari in 1953.
+In his first season with the Italian Formula One team, Hawthorn placed first at the French Grand Prix and finished in fourth place in the Championship at the end of the season.
+In 1958, Hawthorn finally won his first World Championship in his career.
+Incredibly, Hawthorn only won one race in 1958, but because of his second-place points and one victory, he gained enough to take home the title for Ferrari.
 He was the first British driver to win a World Championship in Formula 1 and for Ferrari.

 John Surtees

-John Surtees was both a British Grand Prix motorcycle road racer and F1 driver.
-After having a very successful career in motorcycling, winning seven Grand Prix World Championships in two classes, 500cc and 350cc, Surtees decided to make the move to Formula 1.
-In 1963, Sutrees joined Scuderia Ferrari and made quite the name for himself winning the German Grand Prix in his debut season.
+John Surtees was a British Grand Prix motorcycle road racer and F1 driver.
+After having a successful career in motorcycling, winning seven Grand Prix World Championships in two classes, 500cc and 350cc, Surtees decided to move to Formula 1.
+In 1963, Sutrees joined Scuderia Ferrari and made quite his name, winning the German Grand Prix in his debut season.

-His second season with Ferrari resulted in even more victory with John Surtees winning the Formula 1 World Championship in 1964.
-This monumentos win made John Surtees the first and only person to have won both two and four wheel World Championships.
-He was also the second and as of today the last British Ferrari driver to win the World Champion.
+His second season with Ferrari resulted in even more victory, with John Surtees winning the Formula 1 World Championship in 1964.
+This monumental win made John Surtees the first and only person to have won both two-wheel and four-wheel World Championships.
+He was also the second and, as of today, the last British Ferrari driver to win the World Championship.

 Kimi Räikkönen

-Kimi Räikkönen, nicknamed “The Iceman” because of his cool and reserved demeanour, is a F1 driver from Finland.
+Kimi Räikkönen, nicknamed “The Iceman” because of his calm and reserved demeanour, is an F1 driver from Finland.
 In his debut season with Ferrari, Räikkönen won the F1 World Championship title.
 To date, this is the last World Championship for Scuderia Ferrari.
 In the space of 11 years, Räikkönen raced with Scuderia Ferrari for 8 years.
-Räikkönen signed with Ferrari in 2007 for three seasons and signed again in 2014, with his Ferrari F1 career lasting another five seasons.
+Räikkönen signed with Ferrari in 2007 for three seasons and again in 2014, with his Ferrari F1 career lasting another five seasons.

 Phil Hill

 Phil Hill was an American Formula One driver who joined Scuderia Ferrari in 1959.
 In his first season with Ferrari, Phil Hill placed fourth in the Drivers’ Championship.
-Hill was the first and only American born driver to win the F1 World Drivers’ Championship.
+Hill was the first and only American-born driver to win the F1 World Drivers’ Championship.
 Unfortunately, Hill’s victory was surrounded by sadness.
-During the Grand Prix, Ferrari home race at Monza, teammates Phil Hill and Count Wolfgang von Trips battled it out to win the World Champion title.
-In a terrible accident, von Trips car crashed into the crowd, fatally killing himself and spectators, leading Hill to win the Championship by one point.
+During the Grand Prix, Ferrari’s home race at Monza, teammates Phil Hill and Count Wolfgang von Trips battled it out to win the World Champion title.
+In a terrible accident, von Trips’s car crashed into the crowd, fatally killing himself and spectators, leading Hill to win the Championship by one point.

 Jody Scheckter

 Jody Scheckter raced for Scuderia Ferrari from 1979-1980.
-Jody Scheckter’s debut season for Ferrari was very successful with many podiums and win leading him to win the Drivers’ Championship.
-This victory made him the first and to date only South African driver to win the Formula One World Championship.
-Scheckter’s second season wasn’t as smooth sailing and the Scuderia Ferrari driver failed to defend his title and was probably a deciding factor in the South African drivers’ retirement form the motorsport.
+Jody Scheckter’s debut season for Ferrari was very successful, with many podiums and wins leading him to win the Drivers’ Championship.
+This victory made him the first and, to date, only South African driver to win the Formula One World Championship.
+Scheckter’s second season wasn’t as smooth sailing, and the Scuderia Ferrari driver failed to defend his title.
+This was probably a factor in the South African driver’s retirement from motorsport.

 Michael Schumacher

-Last on the list but by no means least is Michael Schumacher.
+Michael Schumacher is last on the list but by no means least.
 Without a doubt, the most successful and famous driver to have raced for Scuderia Ferrari is Michael Schumacher.
-The German driver brought Ferraris its most victorious period of racing in the early 2000’s.
-He won more races during his time with Ferrari than any other driver with a total of 72 wins.
-He has also had the most pole positions with 58, most Formula One podiums with 116 and the most fastest laps during his time with Ferrari with a total of 53.
-He won seven Drivers’ Championships during his Formula One career, with five consecutive wins with Ferrari.
+The German driver brought Ferraris its most victorious racing period in the early 2000s.
+He won more races with Ferrari than any other driver with 72 wins.
+He has also had the most pole positions with 58, the most Formula One podiums with 116, and the fastest laps during his time with Ferrari with a total of 53.
+He won seven Driver’s Championships during his Formula One career, with five consecutive wins with Ferrari.

 Schumacher won his first Drivers’ Championship in 1994 with Benetton after a season which involved a two-race ban and collisions with competitor Damon Hill Schumacher, driver for Rothmans Williams Renault.
 Schumacher defended his title in 1995.
-He was the youngest F1 driver to win back to back drivers’ championships until Sebastian Vettel broke this record.
+He was the youngest F1 driver to win back-to-back driver championships until Sebastian Vettel broke this record.

 In 1996, Schumacher joined Scuderia Ferrari and helped them come second in the Constructors Championship.
 Between 2000 and 2004, Schumacher had a winning streak, winning the Drivers’ Championship and Constructors Championship for Ferrari for five consecutive years.
-2003 saw Schumacher beat the record that Fangio set by winning his sixth Drivers’ Championship.
+In 2003, Schumacher beat Fangio’s record by winning his sixth Drivers’ Championship.

-Michael Schumacher’s son, Mick Schumacher has also made a career for himself in Formula 1, following in his father’s footsteps.
-Mick Schumacher signed with Haas Formula One Team in 2021 after winning the 2020 Formula 2 Championship.
-Below is a trailer clip of the Netflix documentary “Schumacher” which gives a great account of the F1 drivers life before his devastating skiing accident in 2013 that put him in a coma and has left him with life changing injuries.
+Michael Schumacher’s son, Mick Schumacher, also made a career in Formula 1, following in his father’s footsteps.
+Mick Schumacher signed with the Haas Formula One Team in 2021 after winning the 2020 Formula 2 Championship.
+Below is a trailer clip of the Netflix documentary Schumacher, which gives an excellent account of the F1 driver’s life before his devastating skiing accident in 2013, which put him in a coma and left him with life-changing injuries.

 Scuderia Ferrari F1 2022 Drivers